zalando/zalando-howto-open-source/README.md

 #### The Incubator

-The Incubator is a proving ground for brand-new projects that meet all the above criteria.
+The Incubator is most likely where your Zalando project will first appear in public.
+It is a proving ground for brand-new projects that meet all the above criteria.
 It is where we can experiment and publish projects that show clear promise of being useful to others because they are A) out-of-the-box usable to non-Zalandos and B) highlight a compelling technical challenge that we are solving with software.

 Set up in 2016, the Zalando Incubator originally doubled as a parking spot for deprecated projects and "coding in the open"—repositories that did not measure up to the level of "useful to others" because were incomplete, deprecated, interesting but tightly coupled to Zalando systems, etc. For sustainability, quality, relevance, and other reasons, this purpose for the Incubator ended in spring 2017.
 All projects now must remain in GitHub Enterprise until they meet the basic open source criteria listed in the previous section.